 Tax audits occur less frequently than most people believe they do, and most of them are conducted by mail.
-However, some Frankfort, Illinois residents may face an in-person tax audit at some point, and it is wise to prepare for this procedure.
+However, some Naperville, Illinois residents may face an in-person tax audit at some point, and it is wise to prepare for this procedure.

 According to H&R Block, the Internal Revenue Service (IRS) uses a complex formula to determine who needs an audit.
 For example, those who file tax returns containing many controversial errors may end up in an audit.